 SOME GOOD news has come out of a January Scottish Eye documentary on C4 about radiation levels in Scotland and the North of England.
 Following the Chernobyl blow-out, the British government made an unconvincing mess of monitoring radiation levels in food, people and the environment.
 In Sweden the whole country was mapped by aerial survey to find the contaminated areas.
 In Britain we now have the inadequate RIMNET, a system of fixed monitoring points dotted around the countryside.
-It can't provide the detailed, nationwide data that should have been available to health advisors after Chernobyl.
+It can't provide the detailed, nationwide data that should have been available to health advisors after

 Meanwhile, Scottish university team had been applying in vain to MAFF to fund an aerial survey like Sweden's.
 In the end Scottish Eye commissioned a survey, and were rewarded with some alarming results: radioactive Caesium isotope levels in parts of the Scottish Highlands were 15-30 times higher than government figures.
-The Caesium is very persistent in grass and easily finds its way up the food chain into people.
+The Caeslum is very persistent in grass and easily finds its way up the food chain into people.

 Probably the government has been playing down the dangers and disputing the need for an aerial survey because, apart from saving money, they don't want to be exposed as incompetent.
-But, more sinisterly, the survey also found higher than expected levels of agreed to plant 52 million trees in Guatemala to absorb the amount of CO2 that will enter the atmosphere from a new power station that is being built in Virginia.
+But, more sinisterly, the survey also found higher than expected levels of radioactive caesium in Cumbria, especially around Ravenglass.
+This time, however, the caesium - which can be related, like a fingerprint, to its source - was not from Chernobyl, but from Sellafield.